d3sm0/spidey/readme.md

-## Learning to crawl from the an ant model to the real world
+## Learning to crawl the model to the real world

 WIP...